FloatingGhost/MISP-Testable/README.md

 That's where this image comes in.
 It's an all-in-one docker container meant to act as a sidecar to your test environment.

+## Credentials

+The API key for an admin user is `testmispapikeytestmispapikeytestmispapik`

+I apologise for it being so long but it has to be 40 alphanumeric for MISP to pick it up as valid

 ## Usage

 ### Gitlab